Wants to Meet Up

-My boyfriend and I just graduated from Amherst College.
-I like learning new things (aka: nerd), and meeting new people, and I majored in Environmental Studies (aka: hippie).
+I'm taking some time to travel with my sweet girlfriend.
+So I'm a lesbian, for one thing.
+I like learning new things (aka: nerd), and meeting new people.
 I currently have no life plan.
 Even trying to plan a month or two ahead is tough.
-I currently make pocket money by reading tarot cards and selling art on the beach.
-Eventually I want to open a center for homeschoolers ala the Teenage Liberation Handbook, or build an adobe house with a huge garden and a hedge maze, or make a living as an artist, or have a pet goat.
-We can all dream, eh.
+I used to make pocket money by reading tarot cards and selling art on the beach.
+Eventually I want to build an adobe house with a huge garden and a lot of friends living nearby, and make a living as an artist, and have a pet goat.

 I don't know if there is an objective "good" or "bad," and assume that I mostly control the direction and determine the value of my life: a subjective reality.
 I can't fuck it up and blame somebody else.